Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The ninth script writes the result of the command ls -la into the file ls_cwd_content The tenth script duplicates the last line of the file iacta The eleventh script deletes all files in the current directory and subdirectories
+The ninth script writes the result of the command ls -la into the file ls_cwd_content The tenth script duplicates the last line of the file iacta The eleventh script deletes all files in the current directory and subdirectories The twelfth script counts the number of directories and subdirectories in the current directory